 * To underpin the professionalisation of the maritime security industry

 * To educate professionals who are equipped to meet all future maritime security challenges

 * The Nature of Global and Maritime Security (10 credits) (Please note, this usually includes a three-day trip to Normandy)

 * Public Shipping Law (20 credits)

 * Research Methods in Maritime Policy (20 credits)

 * Maritime Security - Corporate Board Presentation (10 credits)

 Applicants should have:

-A good honours degree or an equivalent qualification
+A good honours degree or equivalent qualification

-AND GCSE grade C or above (or equivalent) in mathematics and a science subject
+PLUS GCSE grade C or above (or equivalent) in mathematics and a science subject

 AND/OR relevant personal or professional experience acceptable to the programme director.